alephnode/alephnode/src/pages/09-vscode-helpers/index.md

 ### Wait, Why VSCode?
 (In Case You Need Convincing)

-Although there are several notable IDEs to choose from, VSCode is the only one that gets it _right_ from my perspective.
+Although there are several notable IDEs to choose from, VSCode is the only one that bundles everything I want into one cohesive, community-backed unit.
 Among its many benefits are:

 - <strong>Excellent support</strong>.
 With more than 890 contributors and 77,000 stars as of this writing, you know the project is well-maintained.
 - <strong>Written in JavaScript</strong>.
 Given that I'm primarily a JS developer, it's inspiring to work with software that's written in my preferred language.
 - <strong>Open Source</strong>.
 Microsoft took one of its flagship products and offered an open-source flavor of it for developers across the world.
 The fact that you can take a look under the hood at your leisure is a cool added benefit to the project.
+- <strong>Strong IntelliSense</strong>: From code completion to class introspection, VSCode's IntelliSense constantly saves me from having to double-check references to properties, function signatures, and other cross-module relations.
+- <strong>Fantastic git integration</strong>: Its out-of-the-box conflict resolution viewer has removed my need for a standalone version control app altogether.

+Granted, many editors offer the same benefits listed above.
+If you're happy with your current IDE, approach this article as offering suggestions for tools and extensions you should look for in your existing app.

 Alright, onto the good stuff: a few of the best features available for the product.